AdobeDocs/commerce-testing/src/pages/guide/index.md

 ### PHPStan

 [PHPStan][] is a static analysis tool for PHP.
-Magento integrates PHPStan by default.
+The application integrates PHPStan by default.
 It is available for developers to use in their own work, located at `Magento\Test\Php\LiveCodeTest::testPhpStan()`.

 It is run on changed `*.php` files using rule strictness [level 1][] and detects issues such as: